microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><a name="4"><b>Activity 4</a>: Auditing</b></p>

-The auditing feature tracks database events and writes events to an audit log in either Azure storage, Azure Monitor logs, or to an event hub.
+The auditing feature tracks database events and writes events to an audit log in either Azure storage, Azure Monitor logs, or to an Event hub.
 Auditing helps maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate potential security violations.
-In this activity, you'll set up Auditing at the server level (also available at the database level for Azure SQL Database).
+In this activity, you'll set up Auditing at the server level (also available at the database level).

 > **Aside**: The main differences between auditing in Azure SQL and auditing in SQL Server are:
 > * With Azure SQL Database, auditing is at server or database level, but with Azure SQL Managed Instance and SQL Server is at the server level.